Skip to main content

 In Table view

-When you use AI Tags in Card view, they will also populate in your Table view.
+When you use AI tags in Card view, they will also populate in your Table view.

 If you want to see AI tags only in the Table View, follow these steps: